 With so many VPN providers to choose from, picking the right one can turn into a nightmare.
 We’ve assembled a list of the most important factors one should consider.

-Strong Encryption Parameters: Encryption is what makes your data almost impossible to crack.
+- Strong Encryption Parameters: Encryption is what makes your data almost impossible to crack.
 The stronger the encryption, the harder your data is to crack.
 Anything below 128 bits should be avoided at all costs.
-And 256 bits or more is better.
-Any respectable provider will offer at least 256-bit encryption.
+Any respectable provider will offer 256-bit encryption.

 The Top 5 VPN Providers For Spoofing Your Location